 Trying to figure out the best place to stay in a new city can be a tough process.
-I have a simple strategy that works well for nearly any city, not just London.

 Travel Tips for Choosing a Hotel When Visiting London: Connections

 Years ago you would buy travel books to research a destination, use a travel agent or follow a friend’s recommendation.
 If you were lucky, you had a connection who lived in your holiday destination city.
 Now, social media sites and applications like Pinterest and Instagram make it free and easy to see other places and plan your trip.
 In fact, most of my Pinterest account is designed to help people like you who are interested in visiting London.
 Boards can give you advice on where to eat and show food pictures to get your mouth-watering.
 And YouTube can tell you the tale of what adventures you might have when you travel somewhere.